saadnadeem554/Tweet-Sentiment-Detection-Model/README.md

 ## Dataset

 The dataset used for this project consists of labeled tweets with corresponding emotion categories.
 The data was preprocessed to remove noise, such as URLs, mentions, and non-alphanumeric characters.

-## Installation

-To run this project locally, you need to have Python and Jupyter Notebook installed.
-You can install the required Python packages using the following command: